 The Top 10 WeedWise Tips for Protecting Pollinators

 - Know your land and make a plan!
 Your site is unique and there will be site conditions that you will want to consider.
 Make an inventory of your invasive weeds and survey the property for pollinators and other wildlife.
-Resources like iNaturalist are great tools to create plants and pollinator lists and get help with identification.
+Resources like iNaturalist are great tools to create plant and pollinator lists and get help with identification.
 Then use your site-specific conditions and surveys to help you select management practices, and timing to be effective in your weed control efforts while protecting pollinators.

 - Be WeedWise and Bee Smart!
 Take the time to educate yourself about the invasive weeds and pollinators on your property.
 Understand the life cycles of the weeds and pollinators on your property.
-Resources like the Invasive.org are a great starting point for researching invasive weeds, and the Xerces Society has a wealth of information related to pollinator health.
+Resources like Invasive.org are a great starting point for researching invasive weeds, and the Xerces Society has a wealth of information related to pollinator health.

 - Get Integrated!
 Consider all of your management options, and use integrated pest management (IPM) practices to ensure effective control while reducing harm and adverse impacts.
 Many weeds can be controlled using a variety of management techniques, so choose a strategy to minimize the impacts to pollinators.
 Check out the weed report excerpts from Weed Control in Natural Areas for IPM strategies for specific invasive weeds observed on your property.

-- Don’t let them flower!
+- Don’t let weeds flower!
 Avoid controlling invasive weeds when they are in full bloom.
 Time your weed control efforts in early spring for most annual and biennial weeds, and in fall for most perennial weeds.
 Not only with this approach help prevent impacts to pollinators, but it will also help ensure that weeds won’t set viable seed.

 - Be an early bird!
 Carry out herbicide applications in the early morning when pollinators are less active.
-Mornings are also usually calm with no wind, which helps to prevent drift and damage to non-target plants during herbicide applications.
+Mornings are also usually calm with little wind, which helps to prevent drift and damage to non-target plants during herbicide applications.

 - Spot spray!
 Use spot spray techniques whenever possible to target invasive weeds, while minimizing the impact to other non-target nectar and pollen sources.
 Not only does this help preserve desirable vegetation for pollinators, but it also saves on chemical costs.